antzGames/Level_Of_Detail_Demo/README.md

 This project uses `gdx-gltf`.

-Copy the `dto` and `gdxgltf` packages to your project, or just use this project as a template.
+Copy the `dto` and `gdxgltf` java packages to your project, or just use this project as a template.

 You need to use the `LODScene` class instead of gdx-gltf's Scene class.
 You need to use the `LODSceneManager` class instead of gdx-gltf's SceneManager class.